Our community engagement is closely linked to our Mission and aligns to 3 themes: future skills, developing skills and utilising skills.

 Community engagement means different things to people and organisations.
-For the FCA, community engagement is closely linked to our Mission, where consumer protection is at the heart of regulation.
+For us, community engagement is closely linked to our Mission, where consumer protection is at the heart of regulation.

 Our community engagement aligns to 3 themes:

 - future skills – school programmes and Inspiring Futures